YacineMesbat/HapiVueMongo-And-Microservices/README.md

 Boston police need a new tool to explore and record crimes.
 Your job is to create it!

+DISCLAIMER: Any data found in this project is fictional, the project itself answers to a fictional request and is intended for educational purposes only.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.